Greg Kent

-Greg Kent was a player in the American Football League and the National Football League for the Oakland Raiders and Detroit Lions in 1966 and 1968 as a tackle.
+Greg Kent (born July 18, 1943) is an American former professional player in the American Football League (AFL) and National Football League (NFL) for the Oakland Raiders and Detroit Lions in 1966 and 1968 as a tackle.
 He played at the collegiate level at the University of Utah and the University of Wisconsin–Madison.

 Biography

-Kent was born Edward Greg Kent on July 18, 1943 in Elkhorn, Wisconsin.
+Kent was born Edward Greg Kent on July 18, 1943, in Elkhorn, Wisconsin.
 He attended Whitewater High School.

 Kent lives in Alamo, California and is the co-owner of California Custom Carpets in Dublin, California.